 “It usually takes me more than three weeks to prepare a good impromptu speech.”

 This is another one where exercising extra caution wouldn’t go amiss.
 DO NOT include anyone on the email who doesn’t benefit either directly or indirectly from the information in the email.
-Finally, these are merely guidelines to help you communicate effectively with people at all levels of an organisation.
+Finally, these are merely guidelines to help you communicate effectively with people at all levels of an organization.
 They are meant to empower your creativity, not stifle it.
 Our advice is to use these guidelines in conjunction with your better judgment suited to your unique situation(s).
 Here’s to wishing you well on your journey to write even more effective and impactful emails!